Utena - Sailor Moon

 Episode 152, Nanako

 Utena draws from Tenou Haruka, Sailor Uranus.
-Their names are similar, and both refer to the sky: Tenjou (天上) heaven above, Tenou (天王) king of heaven (Uranus (Wikipedia) is god of the sky).
+Their names are similar, and both refer to the sky: Tenjou (天上) heaven above, Tenou (天王) king of heaven (Uranus (Wikipedia) is god of the sky, though in Sailor Moon it is called the planet of winds).
 Both are heroes.
 Both excel at all sports.
 Both mix male and female aspects.
 Both have a close relationship with another woman.
 Haruka is the wind, which in Utena is associated with the prince and therefore with Utena.

 Akio draws from the villain Nephrite, introduced in episode 14.
 He guides himself by the stars, he drives a red sports car, women fall for him on sight (and he makes use of it), and he leaps over a fence with a flip similarly to how Akio leaps over his car’s windshield.
 Nephrite is cooler, though: He does the flip with his hands in his pockets.

 Wakaba draws from Nanako, starry-eyed guest character of episode 152 in Sailor Moon SuperS.
+At least that’s my conclusion.
 Nanako sees her own dreams as impossible and follows other people’s dreams instead.
-The lesson of the episode is that that’s a poor idea.
-Wakaba sees her dream of Saionji as impossible, and follows Utena instead, wanting to be special like Utena.
-Her feeling could be: Maybe if she is special she will deserve Saionji.
+The lesson of the episode is that it’s a poor idea.
+Wakaba dreams of being special like Utena or Saionji, and considers it impossible until episode 19.
 Wakaba borrows Nanako’s hair color and forehead curl.
+And shows starry-eyed behavior, following others instead of seeking for herself.

 events